yogthos/migratus/README.md

   migrations can be configurable).
 - You can omit the up or down migration by setting `:up-fn` or `down-fn` to `nil` in the EDN file.
+- The `:up-fn` and `:down-fn` entries can optionally be a vector containing the migration function followed by additional args to be passed after the config map, e.g. `{..., :up-fn [migrate-up "arg1" :arg2], ...}`.

 ### Generate code-based migration files